 "This was such a great way to experience Australia and New Zealand while still learning about sustainability and the future of the world.
 It was also such an awesome way to make new friends from Clemson that I never would have met if not for this study abroad!" - Priya Chokshi, Biology Major

 This three and a half-week program combines our North Island New Zealand experiential learning program with an additional two weeks conducting research projects in North Queensland.

-The New Zealand portion of this program examines ecological restoration and resource conservation in the North Island through an active engagement in service learning projects.
+The New Zealand portion of this program examines ecological restoration and resource conservation in the North Island through an active engagement in hands on projects.
 New Zealand is at the forefront of restoring degraded habitat by reintroducing native animals and original native flora after removing animal pests.
 Students will learn about restoration approaches and how they can lead to improvements in biodiversity conservation and carbon offsetting through classroom lectures and field trips.
 They will then use their knowledge to assist community groups with long-term restoration projects.
 The course will include an examination of Maori conservation values and culture and how these social aspects influence restoration outputs.

 Students from all majors are encouraged to apply, as we take an interdisciplinary perspective to examine global issues in the conservation of unique wildlife, natural systems, and cultural places.
 Students should have a minimum GPA of 2.5 and be in good standing with Clemson.

 Check out a sample itinerary

 Wednesday, Sept.
 26 from 5:30-6:30pm - we'll have pizza!
 Martin E304

 If you're unable to make the above information session, stop by our drop-in information session on Thursday, Sept.
 27 from 9:30am-12:30pm in Martin E304.
 Stop by anytime for more information about the program.